 Skills: CRDTs, WebSockets | Time: 60–80 hours | Tech: React, Yjs, WebSockets

-24. Custom Rate Limiter
+24. API Rate Limiter

-Skills: Algorithms, distributed systems | Time: 30-40 hours | Tech: Node.js, Redis, Token Bucket
+Skills: Algorithms, distributed systems | Time: 30–40 hours | Tech: Node.js, Redis

 25. Blockchain Wallet